 The enable command enables for the specified duration each of the eventpoints in the processes specified by the qualifier.
 If neither /once nor /delete is specified, then the given eventpoints are simply enabled.
 If /once is specified, then the given eventpoints are temporarily enabled.
 The eventpoints will be disabled again after the next time they are hit.
-If /delete is specified, then for each process in the qualifier, the given breakpoints and watchpoints are enabled after the next time they are hit.
+If /delete is specified, then for each process in the qualifier, the given breakpoints and watchpoints are enabled and also marked for deletion.
+The breakpoints and watchpoints will be deleted after the next time they are hit.

-If eventpoint-spec is omitted and your safety level is unsafe then all eventpoints in the processes specified by the qualifier are enabled (see "set-safety" on page 6-64).
+If eventpoint-spec is omitted and your safety level is unsafe then all eventpoints in the processes specified by the qualifier are enabled (see "set-safety" on page 6-65).
 If eventpoint-spec is omitted and your safety level is verify, then you are prompted for confirmation before the eventpoints are enabled (see "Replying to Debugger Questions" on page 6-21).
 If eventpoint-spec is omitted and your safety level is forbid then no eventpoints are enabled.